truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 For more details on feature flags see [OpenZFS Feature Flags](https://openzfs.github.io/openzfs-docs/Basic%20Concepts/Feature%20Flags.html).
 For more details on zpool.features.7 see [OpenZFS zpool-feature.7](https://openzfs.github.io/openzfs-docs/man/7/zpool-features.7.html).

+## 23.10.1 Changelog

+**December 19, 2023**

+iXsystems is pleased to release TrueNAS SCALE 23.10.1!
+This is a maintenance release to address community reported bugs in SCALE 23.10 Cobia and improve stability.

+Notable changes:

+* Reported issues involving cached Web UI artifacts are addressed ([NAS-124602](https://ixsystems.atlassian.net/browse/NAS-124602)).
+  Users updating to 23.10.1 should clear their browser cache and reload the UI after updating.
+* All network interface hardware addresses persist at upgrade.
+Addresses a name change some TrueNAS Enterprise system NICs experience when upgrading from TrueNAS SCALE Bluefin to TrueNAS SCALE Cobia ([NAS-124679](https://ixsystems.atlassian.net/browse/NAS-124679)).
+* Improved sorting and filtering of replace disk search results ([NAS-124732](https://ixsystems.atlassian.net/browse/NAS-124732)).

+<a href="https://ixsystems.atlassian.net/issues/?filter=10435" target="_blank">Click here for the full changelog</a> of completed tickets that are included in the 23.10.1 release.
+{{< include file="_includes/JiraFilterInstructions.md" >}}

+### 23.10.1 Ongoing Issues

+<a href="https://ixsystems.atlassian.net/issues/?filter=10436" target="_blank">Click here to see the latest information</a> about issues discovered in 23.10.1 that are being resolved in a future TrueNAS SCALE release.

 ## 23.10.0.1 Changelog

+{{< expand "Click to Expand" "v" >}}
 **October 31, 2023**

 iXsystems is pleased to release TrueNAS SCALE 23.10.0.1!